Get to know The Merrie Collective - to contact the studio please find the relevant team member or contact

-Katie Hopkins is a digital marketing assistant at New Talent Fashion and freelance creative, managing all marketing for The Merrie Collective.
+Katie Hopkins is Education, Communications and Events Manager at New Talent Fashion and freelance creative, managing all marketing for The Merrie Collective.
 In 2020 she graduated from Manchester Fashion Institute with a first-class degree in fashion promotion.

 With a background in content creation, marketing and professional development; Katie strives to create opportunities and build confidence in young northern talent.

 Ryan is a creative with a background and love for writing, particularly music journalism.
 Previous experience writing for online magazines such as Fortitude and Breaking Glass has allowed him the opportunity to review albums, report on concerts and interview notable artists and industry figures.
 As a Wakefield resident, some of Ryan’s proudest moments with the pen included his contribution to an anniversary zine celebrating the city’s premier record shop Wah Wah Records, and his affectionate article about local indie-rock titans The Cribs earned recognition from the band themselves.
 Having turned his hand to photography for the Our Diary project, Ryan has a newfound love for shooting on film and looks forward to incorporating it into future projects.